 The Better Sleep Council recommends that you replace your mattress every seven to ten years, depending on how comfortable and supportive it feels.
 In that amount of time — given normal wear and tear — the foam or springs will have undergone enough use that they can’t support your body as well as a new mattress can.
 And if you haven’t used a mattress cover, your bed will have taken in oils, dust mites, and bodily fluids like sweat, which aren’t great for your sleep health – or health overall.
 Plus, over the course of ten years, mattress technology will have evolved.

-If you find yourself tossing and turning in bed, here are few tell-tale signs you need a mattress upgrade:
+If you find yourself tossing and turning in bed, you need a mattress upgrade.

 YOU’VE GOT THE GROOVE (WELL, YOUR MATTRESS DOES)